 I’ve loved applesauce ever since I was a kid.
 And I’m embarrassed to say, I never made it before.
 That was until I found the Instant Pot.
-And like everything else I make in the IP — it’s a game-changer.
-Here is a recipe for Instant Pot applesauce that you don’t have to peel ANY of the apples, and it’s ready in less than 5 minutes.
+And like everything else I make in the Instant Pot — it’s a game-changer.
+Here is a recipe for Instant Pot applesauce and you don’t have to peel ANY of the apples.
+Best part?
+It’s ready in 4 minutes.
 And for those counting points?
 It’s ZERO WW Smart Points.

 The reason I never made applesauce before?
 I didn’t want to stand there and peel 3 lbs of apples!
 Well, guess what?
 You don’t have to… and it’s better not to: